What Is Ladder Diagram In PLC ?

 Introduction to Ladder Diagrams

 Ladder diagrams are a graphical representation of logic sequences used in programmable logic controllers (PLCs).
 They resemble electrical relay logic schematics, making them intuitive for those familiar with traditional control circuits.
 The diagram comprises horizontal lines, or rungs, that represent the control logic, and vertical lines that signify the power rails.
-This visual approach allows engineers to design, program, and troubleshoot PLC systems efficiently, ensuring accurate control of industrial processes.
+This visual approach is fundamental to PLC Ladder Logic, allowing engineers to design, program, and troubleshoot PLC systems efficiently, ensuring accurate control of industrial processes.

 Components of a Ladder Diagram